 The City Council appoints a Mayor and Mayor Pro Tem from amongst its membership to preside over City Council meetings, execute certain legal instruments and authorizations, and attend to various representative and ceremonial matters.
 The Mayor Pro Tem serves as the Mayor in their absence.

-The City has 10.25 full-time equivalent employees who are responsible for delivering a full range of municipal services.
-The City operates as a “contract city,” meaning that its small staff leverage the resources of a variety of contract, franchise, and joint powers agencies to provide efficient, effective, and economical services.
-If the City were a “full service city,” those services would be provided by City employees, often at higher costs and with considerably greater liability.
-While contract service providers may charge the City for current year liabilities, the City’s contract service arrangements do not result in the assumption of any other agency’s long-term retirement or other post-employment benefit liabilities.
+The City of Laguna Woods has 10.25 full-time equivalent employees who are responsible for delivering a full range of municipal services.
+The City of Laguna Woods operates as a “contract city,” meaning that its small staff leverage the resources of a variety of contract, franchise, and joint powers agencies to provide efficient, effective, and economical services.
+If the City of Laguna Woods were a “full service city,” those services would be provided by City of Laguna Woods employees, often at higher costs and with considerably greater liability.
+While contract service providers may charge the City of Laguna Woods for current year liabilities, the City of Laguna Woods’ contract service arrangements do not result in the assumption of any other agency’s long-term retirement or other post-employment benefit liabilities.